wggRobotic/.github/profile/README.md

 He is our main programmer and does most of the software work .
 He also helps the other team members with explaining and teaching them how to code.

 - **Florian Schäff**:
-He focuses on making the 3D design of the chassis of our robot He also helps Florian and Luca with building the robot.
+He focuses on making the 3D design of the chassis of our robot He also helps Lino and Luca with building the robot.

 - **Tamina Gruber**:
 She mostly works on the mechanical aspect of our robo dog.
 Currently she is focusing on the paws.